a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 		1. GPIOD
 	2. Identify the GPIO pin where the LED is connected
 		1. 12 (PD12)
-	3. Activate the GPIOD peripheral (Enable the clock) (most of the peripherals are dead by default in certain microcontrollers)
+	3. Activate the GPIOD peripheral (Enable the clock) (most of the peripherals are dead by default in certain microcontrollers - STM say)
 		1. Until we enable clock for a peripheral, peripheral is dead
 			1. It doesn't function
 			2. It doesn't take any configuration values set by us